“When a man is eager and willing, the gods join in…”

 In July of 2019, I returned to Greece once more, but with the specific intent of immersing myself in classical antiquity for a few weeks in and around Athens – having read the classic histories of Herodotus, Pausanius, and Plutarch the winter before.
 What resulted was a series of drawings that I call “The Solace of Antiquity”.
 I am hopeful this will become an open ended project (I plan on adding to the drawings), and hope to eventually translate some of the imagery into paintings.

-I’ve recently started an Instagram account where I am posting images from my sketchbook archive.
-Please visit: https://www.instagram.com/emptycitysquare/
+I’ve recently started an Instagram account where I am posting images of all my visual art.
+Form Architectural sketches to fine Art pencil drawings.
+Please visit: https://www.instagram.com/YanniFotiadis

 Music has also run as another parallel in my life.
 I am largely a self-taught musician and have been playing music in one form or another since grammar school.
 While I took formal lessons in drums and percussion, I quickly went through the process of teaching myself guitar, bass and keyboards soon after.
 Once I discovered the Beatles, I was inspired by them to write, record and play my own music.
 In 2007, I designed a home recording studio that I affectionately call “Yanni Road”, and which I have been using as a musical laboratory ever since.
 I created my sometimes real/sometimes virtual band, “Empty City Squares” in 2009, and have used it as a vehicle to release original music recorded at Yanni Road.
 My music has been alternately called “Power Pop”, “Indie” or “Art Rock”.
 I think of it as music which is rooted in a pop/rock tradition, but that strives for intellectual depth.
 I’m happy to say I’m in the middle of (Summer 2020), writing my third album of original music.